 Which is the only defence against America which has gone far astray.

-Pretty full on, isn't it?
-To complete the picture, Malaysia practises positive discrimination against non-Malays; Singapore's leaders cite this as the reason for their country leaving the Federation, because Singapore refused to extend these pro-Malay policies to its people, who are mostly Chinese, not Malay.
-Malaysia is made up mainly of Malays, but the number of other groups – Chinese, Indians and so on – is significant; the government, however, doesn't treat everyone equally in law.
-For example, non-Malays can find it difficult to go to university in Malaysia due to restrictions imposed on the number places available to them, so gifted 'immigrants' often go abroad for their schooling, to places like Australia and America.
+These days Malaysia is still made up mainly of Malays, but the number of other groups – Chinese, Indians and so on – is significant; the government, however, doesn't treat everyone equally in law.
+For example, non-Malays can find it difficult to go to university in Malaysia due to restrictions imposed on the number of places available to them, so gifted 'immigrants' often go abroad for their schooling, to places like Australia and America.